nfuchs-DSC/Obsidian-for-Researchers/README.md

-# obsidian
+# Obsidian for Researchers
-This repository provides all materials for the workshop 'Obsidian for Researchers: Customizing Your Digital Research Assistant'.
+### Customizing Your Digital Research Assistant